Add Your Heading Text Here

 • The Backpackers Campgrounds offer hikers a chance to acclimate at higher elevations the night before their trips.

-• Giving long-distance hikers (like PCT, JMT, and other multi-day hikers) a place to rest, resupply, and/or celebrate their accomplishments in the popular Yosemite Valley, which offers other conveniences such as showers, shopping, restaurants, and a post office.
+• Giving long-distance hikers (like PCT, JMT, and other multi-day hikers) a place to rest, resupply, and/or celebrate their trip in the popular Yosemite Valley, which offers other conveniences such as showers, shopping, restaurants, and a post office.

 • Helps people avoid illegal camping and reduce risks like injury, exhaustion, or unsafe travel.